nicholasbard/teknonaturalist/1_Basic_setup_and_install/teknonaturalist_setup.md

 ### Download basic databases.
 You will customize these later for your host plant species.

-Download databases to run teknonaturalist
+Download databases to run teknonaturalist.
+NOTE: Remain in the same working directory ($PATH/teknonaturalist/).
 ```
 osf -p j57fs clone .
 ```